Board of Directors

 Member, Ron Harrington

-Festus, Mo. resident. and retired Warehouse Supervisor with 40 years @ Union Electric/Ameren Missouri, specializing in issuing transformers and other material used to restore power to homes after storms.
+Festus, Mo. resident. and retired Warehouse Supervisor with 40 years at Union Electric/Ameren Missouri, specializing in issuing transformers and other material used to restore power to homes after storms.
 Current President of the Douglass Alumni Association which gives (2)$2,500 scholarships to minority students every year.
 Founding Member of the Douglass High Museum Project.
 Seeking grants to build a Black History Museum in Festus, Mo.

 Married (Stepheny) father of one daughter (Regina).
 Enjoys reading, studying history and volunteering for projects that help those in need.